 Half of the countries I visited had a cheaper local SIM option and sometimes by a lot.
 It’s great that Project Fi charges you only for what you use.
 So when you switch to a local SIM your Project Fi bill becomes only $20/month.
 If you don’t want to get your calls and texts on your old number you can pause it completely.
 There were still some countries like South Africa where Project Fi was cheaper than using a local SIM.
-On average the cost for 2 people was about $144 a month depending on how much hotspot and data you are using.
+On average the cost for 2 people was about $144 a month (UPDATE: since January of 2018 google now caps the amount of data they will charge you for, see the update at the bottom) depending on how much hotspot and data you are using.
 If I am not using hotspot I was using about 4GB of data whereas Vanessa used 6GB which ended up being about $170 for both of us (including the $10 Nexus phone fee)

 You also have to remember that if you are keeping your current service and traveling you will be paying your standard monthly fee plus the cost of the local SIM card that you will buy which start at a minimum of around $15.
 Overall I feel it’s a little expensive yet fair.